MichellePG/SAP-PYTHON-/README.md

 #### 1. Go to python.org
 #### 2. Hover the mouse on the 'Downloads' page in python.
-#### 3. Go to  on ‘All releases’.
+#### 3. Go to ‘All releases’.
 #### 4. Search for the latest release.
 #### 5. Scroll down to the ‘Files’ section and select either ‘Windows x86-64 executable installer’ or ‘Windows x86-64 web-based installer’.
-#### 6. The Python Installer will launch and follow the steps as mentioned in the installer.
+#### 6. The Python Installer will launch and follow the steps mentioned in the installer.
 It´s very important to make sure to have the option 'add python 3.x to path' ticked.
 #### 7. Once the installation completes, make sure that the version of python from the command prompt is the same as the one installed.
 Type the following instruction in the command prompt to see the version of the python installed:
 ```bash
   python --version